dependabot/elixir-security-advisories/README.md

 # Elixir Advisory Database

-The Elixir Advisory Database is a repository of security advisories filed against Elixir packages published via https://hex.pm.
+The Elixir Advisory Database is a repository of security advisories filed against published Elixir packages.

 Advisory metadata is stored in [YAML] format for [Sobelow], [Dependabot] and other automated tools to consume.

 **NOTE: This database will be in beta until 1st May, 2018.
-If you have suggestions for format changes, please raise them in [this issue][format-issue].**
+For format changes, please see [this issue][format-issue].**

 [![Build Status](https://travis-ci.org/dependabot/elixir-security-advisories.svg?branch=master)](https://travis-ci.org/dependabot/elixir-security-advisories)